Resources

 Start with a Quiz to Find Your Organization Style

 Everyone has their own style preference organization, and you just might know what it is!
-But if you’ve tried and failed using organization systems suggested by friends and family, choose an individualized quiz to help put you on the right track.
+But if you’ve tried and failed using organization systems suggested by friends and family, an individualized quiz might help you get on the right track.

 Photo by Dan Gold on Unsplash